 2nd Promo Video Directed By:Edouard Salier

-Splitting The Atom was the product of Massive Attack going into Damon Albarn’s London studio for a period of roughly two weeks in early 2009, in an attempt to finish the fifth studio album.
+Splitting The Atom was the product of Massive Attack going into Damon Albarn’s London studio for a period of roughly two weeks in late 2008, in an attempt to finish the fifth studio album.
 This was following Massive Attack’s decision which had perplexed their record label at the time, to abandon the majority of the songs they had been working on up to then and which had been debuted live earlier that same year.

 They hoped that working with Damon Albarn (who was good friend and past collaborator of the band), would provide the impetus or needed external inspiration to finish the album and Splitting The Atom was the first song completed in these sessions.
 The two Martina Topley-Bird tracks from Heligoland (Babel and Psyche) were also largely completed during this period with Damon.